 As the listing proceeds, we compare your bid to those of other bidders.
 When you're outbid, we automatically bid

 on your behalf up to your maximum bid.
 We increase your bid by increments only as much as necessary to maintain your position as highest bidder.
+Your maximum bid reflects the amount you're willing to pay for an item, but you could end up paying less.

 How to bid